There are many routes to your destination. Base your next step on current situation and the best possible path.

 A Product Backlog is not a Product Roadmap.
 A Product Roadmap communicates strategic information and makes visible the options that Product Owner has for the product.
 In contrast with this the Sprint Backlog contains largely tactical information.
 The Product Backlog is intermediate to these two, abstracting away options that the Product Owner has currently decided not to roll out.

-Any point in the Product Roadmap may list several alternative options, and the Product Owner may choose one or more of them at his or her pleasure, usually just-in-time.
+Any point in the Product Roadmap may list several alternative options, and the Product Owner may choose one or more of them at will, usually just-in-time.
 Use Set-Based Design to help qualify candidates for the Product Backlog.

 Good Product Roadmaps are as simple as possible.
 Use simple and flexible technology, such as sticky notes on a board, rather than computerized tools.